dmitrybilyk/easyboot/src/main/java/com/learn/easyboot/solid/solid.md

 - Class `Book` and Class `PrintSomething` (from the book) should be separate.
 We can re-use `PrintSomething` btw

 O pen/Closed principle - open for extension and Closed for modification
-- Instead of modifying existing class we may extend it and change whatever we need
+- Instead of modifying existing class we may extend it and change whatever we need.
+Adding of new features should be done by adding new code, not by editing existing.

-L iskov Substitution principle - We should be able to use the derived class anywhere we can use it's parent I nterface Segregation - Should have more interfaces with less responsibility rather than to have single with everything
+L iskov Substitution principle - We should be able to use the derived class anywhere we can use it's parent.

+Rules:
+1. Exact method argument type in parent and subclass
+2.

+I nterface Segregation - Should have more interfaces with less responsibility rather than to have single with everything
 D ependency inversion principle - Classes should depend on abstractions, not on particular implementations